raphsuz/CipherPractice/README.md

 # CipherPractice
 This is a directory for implementing encryption and decryption algorithms.
-Try to implement various well-known encryption algorithms using your familiar programming language.
+Try to implement various well-known encryption algorithms using my familiar programming language.